 Outcome-Based Experiential Learning (OBEL) Framework

-Communicate about Outcomes with Multi-stakeholders, Consider EL Design Factors, and Create Meaningful Experiential Learning!
+Communicate about Outcomes with Multiple stakeholders, Consider the Five Design Factors, Plan Assessments and Evaluations to Create Meaningful Experiential Learning!

 The Outcome-Based Experiential Learning (OBEL) Framework offers:

-- 47 intended outcomes that stakeholders and co-creators may have for an experiential learning opportunity or experiential learning in general;
+- 55 intended outcomes that stakeholders and co-creators may have for an experiential learning or work-integrated learning opportunity or experiential learning in general;

-- Five factors that influence experiential learning design that provides a planning checklist for experiences; and
+- Five Design Factors that influence alignment and provides a planning checklist for experiences; and

 - A planning template for design discussions to align outcomes, activities, and assessments while considering the five factors.

 The framework has been well-received by career education professionals, faculty, government representatives and industry colleagues.
 The five factors have helped explain and plan for the challenge of going remote in Spring 2020.
-On May 13, 2020 we presented a webinar with CERIC with over 2000 registrants.
+On May 13, 2020 we presented a webinar with CERIC with over 2000 registrants and 1040 attending.

 - Download the conference slides from Cannexus